Meet our inquisitive hyaenas!

 Who runs the world!?
 Girls!
-Well in the life of a Spotted Hyena clan this is certainly the case.
-Our five beautiful Spotted Hyena at Monarto live in a matriarchal hierarchy, meaning the girls rank higher than the boys.
+Well in the life of a Spotted Hyaena clan, this is certainly the case.
+Our beautiful Spotted Hyaena at Monarto Zoo live in a matriarchal hierarchy, meaning the girls rank higher than the boys.

-One of Kigali’s daughters, Forest, is now the leader of her own clan with hyena male Gamba.
-Forest has also bred successfully giving birth to two cubs, including one born through Australia’s first hyena caesarean section in 2013.
+Forest, born in 2007, has successfully given birth to three cubs, including one born through Australia’s first hyaena caesarean section in 2013.
 The procedure was hugely successful and her son has developed into a tough little guy who now lives at National Zoo and Aquarium in Canberra with his half bother.

-Our Spotted Hyena clan are an inquisitive bunch and love different objects, scents and smells.
-Some of their favourites include finding scattered dog biscuits around their exhibit, cracking open an ostrich egg to eat the yolk inside, crunching on turkey drumsticks and even rolling around in tinned cat food or pilchards placed in their habitat.
+Our Spotted Hyaena clan are an inquisitive bunch and love different objects, scents and smells.
+Some of their favourites include finding dog biscuits that have been scattered around their exhibit, cracking open ostrich eggs to eat the yolk inside, crunching on turkey drumsticks and even rolling around in tinned cat food or pilchards placed in their habitat which they have a ball investigating.

 The Spotted Hyena is found in most African habitats, with an estimated global population of between 27,000 and 47,000.
 These mighty carnivores live and adapt to a variety of habitats from open grasslands, dry semi-desert, forest areas and the acacia bush.